chanedwin/pydistinct/README.md

 Sample use cases :
 * estimating the number of unique elements in a stream
- * If you have an stream that draws from an unknown distribution with D distinct variables, and you sample 100 elements in the stream but only 10 distinct values come out, or if you see all 100 values are distinct.
+  *  If you have an stream that draws from an unknown distribution with D distinct variables, and you sample 100 elements in the stream - use this sequence to estimate D
 * estimating the number of unique insects in a population from a field sample
  * In a field, you want to estimate how many unique types of insects there are - you then sample 10% of the area, obtain d distinct insects.
 Use this to predict the population distinct D
 * estimating the number of unique words in a document given a sentence or a paragraph